-- our operating performance as compared to other publicly traded partnerships in the midstream energy industry, without regard to historical cost basis or, in the case of EBITDA, financing methods; - the ability of our assets to generate sufficient cash flow to make distributions to our unitholders; - our ability to incur and service debt and fund capital expenditures; and - the viability of acquisitions and other capital expenditure projects and the returns on investment of various investment opportunities.
+- our operating performance as compared to other publicly traded partnerships in the midstream energy industry, without regard to historical cost basis or, in the case of EBITDA, financing methods; - the ability of our assets to generate sufficient cash flow to make distributions to our unitholders: - our ability to incur and service debt and fund capital expenditures; and - the viability of acquisitions and other capital expenditure projects and the returns on investment of various investment opportunities.

 We believe that the presentation of EBITDA and distributable cash flow provide information useful to investors in assessing our financial condition and results of operations.
 EBITDA and distributable cash flow should not be considered alternatives to net income, operating income, cash flow from operating activities or any other measure of financial performance or liquidity presented in accordance with U.S. GAAP.
 EBITDA and distributable cash flow have important limitations as analytical tools, because they exclude some, but not all, items that affect net income and net cash provided by operating activities.
 Additionally, because EBITDA and distributable cash flow may be defined differently by other partnerships in our industry, our definitions of EBITDA and distributable cash flow may not be comparable to similarly titled measures of other partnerships, thereby diminishing their utility.
-For a reconciliation of EBITDA and distributable cash flow to their most directly comparable financial measures calculated and presented in accordance with U.S. GAAP, please refer to "Results of Operations" below.
+See below for a reconciliation of EBITDA and distributable cash flow to their most directly comparable U.S. GAAP financial measures.